 What happens next?

-The council's Cabinet Member (CM) for Education and Skills will then consider the views expressed and decide whether to proceed with the proposal.
+The council's Cabinet Member (CM) for Education and Skills will now consider the views expressed and decide whether to proceed with the proposal.

 If the decision is taken to proceed, a statutory notice will be published in the local press and at the school.

 The statutory notice period will last for 28 days following the date of publication and enables people to express their views in the form of supporting or objecting to the proposals.

 If no objections are received after the publication of the statutory notice, the CM for Education and Skills will make the final decision about whether to proceed.